marina601/easy-cocktail-recipes/README.md

 ### Common:

-- A site logo will have a link to the home page
 - Menu will be responsive on mobile and desktop view
 -  Hero Image will remain the same throughout the pages
 -  Minimal footer with social links